radiodee1/awesome-chatbot/README.md

 * `bot` This folder is the home of programs that are meant to help the chatbot run.
 This includes speech-to-text code and speech-recognition code.
 Ultimately this directory will be the home of a loop of code that monitors audio input from a microphone and decides what to do with it.
 * `raw` This folder holds the raw downloads that are manipulated by the setup scripts.
 These include the GloVe vectors and the Reddit Comments download.
 * `saved` This folder holds the saved values from the training process.
-* `stats` This folder holds code for creating tables that show training results for various model configuration.

 Description of the individual setup scripts is included below.
 # Suggested Reading - Acknowledgements